Laurie Laizure of Manchester likes to think she’s the kind of parent who’s engaged in what’s happening at her kids' schools.

-Which is why she was so surprised to learn, when scrolling through Facebook last month, about a sexual assault that took place at Manchester West High School — in 2015.
-A 14-year-old student, a fellow classmate of her daughter's, was raped by an older student in a secluded hallway during school hours.
+Which is why she was so surprised to learn, when scrolling through Facebook last month, about a sexual assault that took place at Manchester West High School.
+In 2015, a 14-year-old student — a classmate of Laizure's daughter — was raped by an older student in a secluded hallway during school hours.

 “Initially, my first reaction was, ‘Wait a minute, you’ve known for two years?’
 And my daughter was a freshman at the same time this girl was a freshman,” Laizure recalled recently.
 “It’s really shocking that this could have happened in a high school, in a hallway.
 I mean, this is a violent crime.”

 Even more troubling, she said, was the fact that parents like her had no idea anything like this happened on campus in the first place — because the school never told them.
 But as far as state law is concerned, the school didn’t have to.

 Diana Fenton, an attorney for the Department of Education, says the New Hampshire Safe Schools Act requires districts to notify police within two days if certain kinds of violent crimes, including sexual assault, happen on school property.
 But the decision to send letters home to parents, to make an announcement or to otherwise let the school community know that such an incident happened at all – that’s up to each individual district.

 “The statute is silent as to any obligation to report to the public or to the parents of the school community,” Fenton said.
 “This area of the law is very complicated, and there are various laws that govern, and it’s not just one law that school districts are responsible to.”

 There are a lot of other state and federal laws that come into play in these cases.
 Some of them require schools to reports to child protective agencies.
 Others address how schools are supposed to handle internal discipline.